NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 the memory with the use of the memory mapping function ( mmap( ) ) provided by the PMDK.

-The burst-buffer echofs makes use of file system enabled DAX.
+The burst-buffers EchoFS and GekkoFS make use of file system enabled DAX.
+In the case of EchoFS Device DAX is possible on the side of the system itself, but currently not possible as the FS relies on FUSE to access memory.
+DevDAX implementation for GekkoFS may also be developed in the furure.

 DevDAX
 ------